ryancstack/spongebob_doodleJump/GameDesignDoc.md

   * Spacebar might shoot projectiles from Spongebob in a future version

 ###Score
   * Score is calculated by how high Spongebob gets.
-So every y-coord increase increases the score by one.
+So every y-coord gain increases the score by one.
   * You can gain extra points by eliminating enemies.

 ###Goals and Lives